kurtrwall/kurtrwall.github.io/_posts/2016-10-19-wagtail-changes-django-pt1.md

 Let's first follow how a request normally flows once it hits the Django application at a high level:

-1. The WSGIRequest object hits the Django middleware.
+1. The WSGIRequest object hits Django middleware.
 2. The request is used to find the appropriate view function to call (URL resolution).
 3. The view function is called with the request and it returns a response.